In addition to faculty-initiated workshops (updated regularly on the Events page), the Center hosts a number of on-going programs:

 This program supports faculty to serve as peer-observers, feedback-providers and mentors.
 It combines this one-on-one peer-mentoring with group reflection in a structured, on-going format.

 How it works: Faculty members sign up and identify a faculty partner.
 Over the course of the semester, partners will engage in four to six observation and feedback sessions.
 The CTL will provide coffee cards at the Paradox for feedback sessions (or post-feedback sessions, if you like).
-The entire group meets four times during the semester to discuss what we hope to learn, how we go about it, and what we are learning.
+The entire group meets three times during the semester to discuss what we hope to learn, how we go about it, and what we are learning.
 The aim of this program is to help faculty improve our teaching.
 In this spirit, participants are asked not to write letters of evaluation for each other that draw directly from experience in the Faculty Peer Observation and Feedback (FPOF) program.
 FPOF faculty receive a token stipend for participating.

 Interested in sitting in on a colleague's class to see how they facilitate discussion, flip the classroom, or try - and don't always succeed - to activate learning?
 Want to expand your repertoire, gain perspective, be inspired, or just mix things up a bit?
 Not quite ready to commit to a full semester of FPOF?
 The FPOF Pool is made up of colleauges who have participated in one of the CTL programs involving classroom observations (the Student Teaching Consultant Program or Faculty Peer Observation and Feedback Program) and are willing to have colleagues observe their teaching on a one-off basis.
 The idea is not that they are any more expert in teaching than you, but that they are comfortable being observed and reflecting on it afterwards.